 Although troublesome, the adhesion problem is easily corrected through use of one or more of the following recommendations.

 - The addition of a fast-cycle, water-vapor cryopump reduces pumpdown times by 50 to 70 percent.
-A Freon mixture is circulated through a copper coil, the cryocoil, placed in the top of the coater from a closed-loop refrigeration system located external to the coater.
-The coil is cold enough to freeze water-vapor molecules on it, but the cryocoil is not cold enough to freeze nitrogen or oxygen molecules on it.
+A Freon mixture is circulated through a copper coil, the cryocoil, placed in the top of the coater from a closed-loop refrigeration system, located external to the coater.
+The coil is cold enough to freeze water vapor molecules on it, but not cold enough to freeze nitrogen or oxygen molecules on it.
 In addition to providing a faster pumpdown of the coater, the cryopump actively removes water vapor molecules from the coater during both glow discharge cleaning and during coating.
 This improves coating adhesion and coloration of the coating on the parts.

-- Applying the initial coating layer quickly to the part by moving the boat rack at it maximum speed, prevents outgassing of water vapor from the walls of the coater to significantly change the partial pressure of water in the coater.
+- Applying the initial coating layer quickly to the part by moving the boat rack at maximum speed prevents outgassing of water vapor from the walls of the coater to significantly change the partial pressure of water in the coater.

 Since IVD aluminum is a replacement for cadmium plating, the largest use of IVD aluminum is for corrosion protection of ferrous alloy parts.
 The IVD aluminum-coating process is in use at all of the Air Force Air Logistics Centers, at all Navy Rework Facilities and at several Army Depots.
 At military installations, most parts coated are steel alloy parts for corrosion protection.
-A wide variety of parts are coated, such as: trunnions, cylinders, retainers, caps,retainer rings, spacers, strikers, springs, bolts, brackets, standoffs, links, flap tracks, rings,outboard actuators, strut terminals, blower impellers, stops, screw assembly ballnuts, plates, housings leg bolts, fasteners, nuts, covers, housings, etc. (Reference 5 and 6).
-However, thereare some non-ferrous parts coated for dissimilar metal protections, such as copper-alloybushings, (Reference 6).
+A wide variety of parts are coated, such as trunnions, cylinders, retainers, caps, retainer rings, spacers, strikers, springs, bolts, brackets, standoffs, links, flap tracks, rings, outboard actuators, strut terminals, blower impellers, stops, screw assembly ballnuts, plates, housings leg bolts, fasteners, nuts, covers, housings and so on (Reference 5 and 6).
+However, there are some non-ferrous parts coated for dissimilar metal protections, such as copper-alloy bushings (Reference 6).
 Selected aluminum alloys are also IVD aluminum coated for corrosion protection and to eliminate a fatigue debit associated with the anodize process for aluminum parts.
 Anodizing is applied to aluminum alloy parts for corrosion protection and provides an acceptable surface for paint adhesion.
 However, anodizing of high-strength aluminum alloy parts can cause the surface to have microcracks, which are stress risers for fatigue.
-IVD aluminum is a soft coating and therefore not subject to microcracks.
+IVD aluminum is a soft coating and, therefore, not subject to microcracks.
 When an IVD aluminum coating is chromate conversion coated, the paint adhesion on the part is excellent.
 Other aluminum parts IVD aluminum coated are defined as maintenance critical.
 Maintenance critical parts are those located in assemblies that would require a major overhaul to replace them.
-IVD aluminum coatings can be used for applications where an electrically conductive surface is needed, such as, electrical bonding and grounding and for Electromagnetic Interference Compatibility (EMIC).
-A Type II, IVD aluminum coating does not experience a gradual increase in contact resistance that other electrically conductive coatings can have.
+IVD aluminum coatings can be used for applications where an electrically conductive surface is needed, such as electrical bonding and grounding and for Electromagnetic Interference Compatibility (EMIC).
+A Type II IVD aluminum coating does not experience a gradual increase in contact resistance that other electrically conductive coatings can have.
 Many structural interfaces require electrical continuity to meet EMIC needs.
-IVD has been shown to be better than electroplated tin in that electroplatedtin joints corrode, electrical resistance at the interface increases, and its effectiveness for EMIC is lost.
-IVD aluminum corrodes less, has better adhesion to aluminum than tin, and retains the low electrical resistance needed.
+IVD has been shown to be better than electroplated tin in that electroplated tin joints corrode, electrical resistance at the interface increases and its effectiveness for EMIC is lost.
+IVD aluminum corrodes less, has better adhesion to aluminum than tin and retains the low electrical resistance needed.
 Table 4 shows the performance difference between electroplated tin and IVD aluminum after one-year shipboard exposure in a corrosion environment (Reference 7).

 8. What is the process, and what steps are required to perform the process?